 Nothing in this section shall be construed to prevent the land owner or home owner from removing a valid nonconforming manufactured home from a mobile or manufactured home park and replacing that home with another comparable manufactured home that meets the current HUD manufactured housing code.
 In such mobile or manufactured home park, a single-section home may replace a single-section home and a multi-section home may replace a multi-section home.
-The owner of a valid nonconforming mobile or manufactured home, either single- or multi-section, that meets the current HUD manufactured home, either single- or multi-section, that meets the current HUD manufactured housing code.
+The owner of a valid nonconforming mobile or manufactured home not located in a mobile or manufactured home park may replace that home with a newer manufactured home, either single- or multi-section, that meets the current HUD manufactured housing code.
 Any such replacement home shall retain the valid nonconforming status of the prior home.

-§ 15.2-2313.
+§ 15,2-2313.
 Proceedings to prevent construction of building in violation of zoning ordinance.